 If you're looking for the best Mac Mini monitor, we've got you covered right here.

-When choosing a monitor in general, knowing what display size to go for is going to be pretty key.
-This will be dictated by both personal preference and the amount of space you already have.
+Knowing what display size to go for is going to be pretty key here.
+This will be dictated by both personal preference and the amount of space you have available on your desk.

 For a Mac Mini monitor, USB-C connectivity is also pretty useful, given the device supports Thunderbolt 3-display out, as well as HDMI 2.0.